 To prove the scalability and robustness of our system, we did several performance tests on the stream archiver by feeding different numbers of multimedia streams in different formats at the same time.
-CPU usages of the running archiver process are logged and displayed in the following Figure 6.1.
+CPU usages of the running archiver process are logged and displayed in the following Figure 7.1.

-Figure 6.1: CPU Usages of A Stream Archiver Archiving Different Multimedia Streams.

-The experiments were done on an Intel Pentium 4 machine with a 3.40GHz CPU and system memory of 1.75G.
-The results show us that the stream archiver works pretty well on streams that are made up of events with small payloads, such as audio streams and highly compressed video stream in the figure.
+Figure 7.1: CPU Usages of A Stream Archiver Saving Multimedia Streams pretty well on streams that are made up of events with small payloads, such as audio streams and highly compressed video stream in the figure.
 Less than 10% CPU was used to process 20 simultaneous Video.H.263 streams.
 Since a large event payload requires more copy instructions and system I/Os, it is not hard to explain why CPU usages were so high when the stream archiver tried to archive those Video.JPEG streams.
-We also notice that the CPU usages of brokers in the Naradabrokering system were also at a quite high level when they are transmitting Video.JPEG streams.
+We also notice that the CPU usages of brokers in the NaradaBrokering system were also at a quite high level when they are transmitting Video.JPEG streams.